 - Works with PNGs, JPGs, and GIFs.

-- Lossless compression – reduces image file size by up to 30%.
+- Lossless compression reduces image file size significantly.

 - Bulk image optimization support.

 - Image resizing support – you need to set a max-width and height.

 - Incorrect image size detector to quickly detect unoptimized images.

 A premium version of the plugin, WP Smush Pro is also available with many more advanced features.

 Here is a quick rundown of all the different functionalities you can expect from the Pro version.

 - Option to auto-convert PNG to JPG image files.